catenax-ng/tx-portal-frontend-registration/README.md

 ### Local build & run

-Run the application on your machine on http://localhost:3000/registration/
+Run the application on your machine on http://localhost:3002/registration/
+Note: for a full working environment against dev backend also check out the portal-assets repo and run `yarn start` there.

     yarn
     yarn build